phalcon-orphanage/docs/en/reference/apache.rst

 Configuring Apache for Phalcon
 ------------------------------
 The following are potential configurations you can use to setup Apache with Phalcon.
-These notes are primarily focused on the configuration of the mod-rewrite module allowing to use friendly urls and the :doc:`router component <routing>`.
+These notes are primarily focused on the configuration of the mod-rewrite module allowing to use friendly URLs and the :doc:`router component <routing>`.
 Commonly an application has the following structure:

 .. code-block:: php